-If Lines runs in a track that plays audio, this track uses the sounds (audio, not Midi) which you played moments ago.
+If Lines runs a Track that plays audio, this Track uses the sounds (audio, not Midi) which you played moments ago.

-The audio data are available as samples in memory and Lines can play them note by note exactly in the order you recorded them.
-As that audio has been memorized as single notes, Lines can search for the most suitable note for this musical context, instead of using the original note as you have played it.
+The audio data are available as samples in memory and Lines can play them note by note exactly in the order you recorded them in a particular Phrase.
+But as that audio has been memorized as single notes, Lines can also search for the most suitable note for this musical context, instead of using the original note as you have played it.
 And sound more natural this way.

-An example of the usefulness of this parameter: For harmonic or other reasons, you need an upward transposition of 7 semitones - a fifth - and set the "variation" Transpose to +7.
-In the setting "Use original sample" every note of the phrase will transposed upward by the Player by 7 semitones, thus often creating a Mickey Mouse effect.
+An example of the usefulness of this parameter:

+For harmonic or other reasons, you need an upward transposition of 7 semitones - a fifth - and set the "variation" Transpose to +7.
+In the setting "Use original sample" every note of the Phrase will be transposed upward by the Player by 7 semitones, thus often creating a Mickey Mouse effect.
 This effect is due to the fact that T2 transposes formants together with the rest of the audio.
 But in nature formants remain unchanged while pitches of an instrument or a voice can of course vary.
 Formants are responsible for the timbre of a sound.
+Formant (Mickey Mouse) effects frequently occur with transpositions of more than three semitones, sometimes even with less than that.

-You have perhaps already played a note that was 7 semitones higher and whose length and volume also fits quite good to the current phrase.
+You have perhaps already played a note that was 7 semitones higher and whose length and volume also fits quite good to the current Phrase.
 This note does not have to be transposed up by a fifth though, because it already had the desired pitch.

-If Use Best Sample is selected, the Player can find and use that note, even though it was not part of the currently played phrase.
+If Use Best Sample is selected, the Player can find and use that note, even though it was not part of the currently played Phrase.
 The effect: No Mickey Mouse anymore.
-This function also searches for length compatible samples so when speed changes, the sample length does not have to be corrected too heavily, which also sometimes leads to an unnatural sound.
+This function also searches for length compatible samples so when speed changes, the sample length does not have to be corrected too heavily, which also sometimes can lead to an unnatural sound.

-With "Use Original Sample if Possible" transposition will take place, however as will possible necessary changes in length and volume of the notes.
-On the other hand Lines keeps the original context of the notes, so sometimes phrases can sound more natural with this setting.
+With "Use Original Sample if Possible" transposition will take place, as will possible necessary changes in length and volume of the notes.
+On the other hand Lines keeps the original context of the notes, so sometimes Phrases can sound more natural with this setting.

 The best setting depends on the particular requirements of the current Room.